DeckThemes/DeckThemes-Docs/docs/CSSLoader/Features.md

-# Features

-?> The [source code of CSS Loader](https://github.com/suchmememanyskill/SDH-CssLoader) can be found here
+!!! question "The [source code of CSS Loader](https://github.com/suchmememanyskill/SDH-CssLoader) can be found here"

-# 🖌️ Simple Themes
+## 🖌️ Simple Themes
 *Requires Manifest Version 1+*

 Themes are folders with CSS files and a single `theme.json` file inside.
 The `theme.json` determines how everything will be displayed and any options if the theme has them.
 The CSS Loader loads themes from `/home/deck/homebrew/themes`.